It might seem like an odd question but … do you know how to fit foam ear plugs?

 So, take a look at what we have waiting for you here: you’ll soon see just how much of a difference that this can make.

-Do You Know How to Properly Insert Your Foam Ear Plugs?
+See How Easy It Is to Insert Your Foam Ear Plugs?

 As you might have noticed, then, the problem you have is usually to do with the form and shape of the plug.
 If you put in plugs that make it hard for you to get them out, then you have not put them in right.
 If they go in with too much ease, to the point where getting them is out going to be tough, then you maybe were a little too tough on them!